Petabytz/AWS/VPC Peering Within AZ/README.md

    ![](https://www.whizlabs.com/wp-content/uploads/2017/12/VPC-Peering-3.png)

-## Create Subnet
+## Step3 :Create Subnet

-step 4) Now let’s create subnets in each of these VPC’s.
+## step 4) Now let’s create subnets in each of these VPC’s.
 In VPCA let’s create a subnet with a Name tag of SubnetA with a CIDR    block of 20.0.1.0/24

    ![](https://www.whizlabs.com/wp-content/uploads/2017/12/VPC-Peering-4.png)

-Step 5) Nowlet’s create a subnet in VPCB.
+## Step 5) Nowlet’s create a subnet in VPCB.
 In VPCA let’s create a subnet with a Name tag of SubnetB with a CIDR block of 10.0.1.0/24

    ![](https://www.whizlabs.com/wp-content/uploads/2017/12/VPC-Peering-5.png)

-Step 6) Now we are going to launch instances in both of the subnets.
+## Step 6) Now we are going to launch instances in both of the subnets.
 We want to ensure that both subnets get Public IP addresses, so enable them for the each subnet accordingly.

    ![](https://www.whizlabs.com/wp-content/uploads/2017/12/VPC-Peering-6.png)
    ![](https://www.whizlabs.com/wp-content/uploads/2017/12/VPC-Peering-7.png)

-Step7) Now let’s create a VPC Peering connection between both of the VPC’s
+## Step7) Now let’s create a VPC Peering connection between both of the VPC’s

    ![](https://www.whizlabs.com/wp-content/uploads/2017/12/VPC-Peering-8.png)

-Step 8)In the next screen go ahead and click on Creating a new peering connection.
+## Step 8)In the next screen go ahead and click on Creating a new peering connection.
 For the peering connection, give a name tag for the connection.
 And then put the requester of the VPC as VPCA

    ![](https://www.whizlabs.com/wp-content/uploads/2017/12/VPC-Peering-9.png)